Goetsit/ToDoListApp/readme.md

     ,'I do not like making my bed'),

     ((SELECT "taskid" from "task" WHERE "taskid"=2)
-    ,'I forgot to feed the dog, oops')
+    ,'I forgot to feed the dog, oops'),

     ((SELECT "taskid" from "task" WHERE "taskid"=2)
     ,'On October 14th, I did not forget to feed the dog');